decretist/Dissertation/Chapter4/chapter4.markdown

 [7] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 197–227.

-[8] Winroth, *The Making of Gratian’s Decretum*, 201.
+[8] Winroth, 201.
 The numbers 1 and 2 refer to line numbers relative to the first line of the *dictum*, as opposed to the first line of the column, in the print version of the Friedberg edition.

 [9] **This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in